Helen McEntee: Minister of State for European Affairs

 After Leo Varadkar succeeded Enda Kenny as Taoiseach in June 2017, McEntee was appointed by the new government as Minister of State for European Affairs on 20 June, a role that involved negotiations with the United Kingdom in its continuing Brexit process.
 Shortly after taking up the position, she travelled with Varadkar to Brussels for a European Council meeting, which included talks with German Chancellor Angela Merkel and her team.
 In September 2017, she addressed a conference at Dublin City University to mark the foundation of the university's Brexit Institute.

-In January 2019, Helen McEntee told the BBC the Irish backstop was absolutely necessary, because of the UK's red lines on leaving the European single market and European customs union, to avoid a hard Border and protect the Northern Ireland peace process.
+In January 2019, Helen McEntee told the BBC the Irish backstop was necessary, because of the UK's red lines on leaving the European single market and European customs union, to avoid a hard Border and protect the Northern Ireland peace process.
 She called on the UK to live up to its obligations of the Good Friday Agreement.

-McEntee was elected as vice-president of the European People's Party (EPP) in November 2019, at the party's Congress in Zagreb.
+McEntee was elected as vice president of the European People's Party (EPP) in November 2019, at the party's Congress in Zagreb.